 Omission of the list of ingredients (Article 19)

 Where the name of the product consists of a single ingredient (e.g. bag of peanuts or a box of eggs) and clearly refers to the presence of a substance or product causing allergies, further indication of the presence of the Annex II substance or product is not required.
 Therefore, in these examples, a bag of peanuts and a box of eggs would not need to declare the presence of peanut and egg respectively.
-However, where the name of the food is less familiar you may wishdoes not clearly refer to include a contains statement;the substance as named in Annex II, information regarding the presence in the food of an Annex II substance must be provided in the manner required for those substances.
-For example gingelly oil (contains is sesame oil and should therefore be labelled ‘contains: sesame’.
+However, where the name of the food does not clearly refer to the substance as named in Annex II, information regarding the presence in the food of an Annex II substance must be provided in the manner required for those substances.
+For example gingelly is sesame oil and should therefore be labelled ‘contains: sesame’.

 Labelling of certain substances or products causing allergies or intolerances (Article 21)